Technology can often abuse us. Learn how and fight back.

 • 7.
 You own nothing in the cloud

-• Once you put data on the cloud, you no longer own it.
+• Once data is in the cloud, ownership is lost.
 It has been copied onto other computers that you have 0% control over.

 • 9.
 Digital is physical

 • When you step outside, you protect yourself.
 When you get home, you lock your doors.
-What digital precautions are you taking?
+But what digital precautions are you taking?

 • "I don't care about my data" is not an acceptable response.